From

 going to have an important family gathering,” he told her.
 “I see all of my

-relatives but strange, my dead uncles are there too.”
+relatives, but it's strange that my dead uncles are there too.”

 With education so